 So what can you do now?
 There’s no quick cure for serious trauma, of course.
 But there are a number of things that mental health practitioners have suggested that you can do right now to help you stay more mentally healthy:

 Sounds cliche, but it’s true.
-Whenever someone calls you a “crybaby”, a “whiner” or a “drama queen”, or tells you to “be strong, don’t let this get you down” or perhaps “what happened to you isn’t a big deal, get over it”, do NOT take this advice.
+Sometimes people may call you a “crybaby”, a “whiner” or a “drama queen”, or tells you to “be strong, don’t let this get you down” or perhaps “what happened to you isn’t a big deal, get over it”, This advice may feel like tough love to them, but it's generally not beneficial.
 Sometimes your friends and loved ones are genuinely trying to help you but lack understanding, and other times they are asking you to do what will make them feel the most comfortable.
 Either way, an injury does not heal if it’s left untreated, and emotional or psychological injuries are just as real as physical ones.
 What you need is someone who can actually listen to you explain how you feel, and take you seriously.
 If you try to just “get over it”, you may end up suppressing your emotions rather than addressing them in a healthy way.
 And suppressed emotions can mean ongoing physical and emotional pain or illness over time, or behaviors that you don’t realize are the result of these negative impacts.

 Learn how to express your emotions positively.
 There are classes you can find online that may be able to help with this.
 Sometimes they take the form of anger management classes: how to be assertive, how to deal with your emotions, or even how to deal with difficult people.
 Or you may be able to find therapy or support groups.
 Don’t let a negative stigma associated with “counseling” prevent you from attending to your emotional health.
 Whether through groups, classes, or counseling, it’s important to learn healthy ways to manage your emotions.
 Especially since this topic is not one taught in typical schools or even in many home situations.
 You’ll be amazed at how quickly you can raise your emotional intelligence once you’re empowered with knowledge, and how doing so can change your life positively.